kevinseq1/htb-box-write-ups/Linux/Easy/Mongod.md

 # Mongod

-- TL;DR: Connect to a MongoDB server using the `mongo` cli tool without a username and passwoed and get the flag in one of the database->collections->documents
+- TL;DR: Connect to a MongoDB server using the `mongo` cli tool without a username and password and get the flag in one of the database->collections->documents

 ## Reconnaissance